Rooted in Community: Slough’s Cultural Strategy

 Young Health Champions Scheme for Windsor and Maidenhead

-In April, the Young Health Champions Scheme will be introduced to the Royal Borough of Windsor and Maidenhead (RBWM).
-This initiative, led by Together As One and supported by Frimley ICB, offers young individuals the chance to earn a recognised qualification from the Royal Society for Public Health.
+The Young Health Champions Scheme, led by Together As One and supported by Frimley ICB, offers young people in Windsor and Maidenhead the opportunity to ‘make a difference’ and earn a recognised qualification from the Royal Society for Public Health.

 What is the Young Health Champions programme?